gargum/ESP-BLE-HID/README.md

 #define TRANSPORT        BLE        // Currently, the available transport methods for connecting to hosts are BLE, USB, and PS/2

 #define KEYBOARD_ENABLE   true       // Enabling the Keyboard feature allows you to include keyboard buttons in your sketches
 #define MEDIA_ENABLE      true       // Enabling the Media feature allows you to include media keys in your sketches
 #define STENO_ENABLE      true       // Enabling the Steno feature enables the PloverHID feature, allowing you to create a stenotype machine
 #define MOUSE_ENABLE      true       // Enabling the Mouse feature enables the relative pointer feature, allowing you to create a computer mouse or other pointing devicee
 #define DIGITIZER_ENABLE  true       // Enabling the Digitizer feature enables the absolute pointer feature, which allows you to create things like Android-compatible drawing tablets with tip and barrel switches
 #define GAMEPAD_ENABLE    true       // Enabling the Gamepad feature enables the gamepad buttons, dual analogue joystick reports, the hat-switch d-pad reporting, and the dual analogue trigger reports
+#define SPACEMOUSE_ENABLE true       // Enabling the Spacemouse feature enables the 6-DOF Spacemouse reporting alongside 32 3DConnexion buttons for use in keymaps

 #define LED_ENABLE       true       // SquidHID comes bundled with a NeoPixel driver, allowing you to easily enable, define, and manipulate RGB LEDs
 #define LED_PIN          20         // Simply define which pin is being used as the data pin